-The Reserve Bank of India (RBI) on Tuesday debarred audit firm Haribhakti & Co from undertaking audit assignments in any of the banking and non-banking financial companies (NBFC) for two years starting April 1, 2022, for failing to comply with its direction.
+The Reserve Bank of India (RBI) on Tuesday debarred audit firm Haribhakti & Co from undertaking audit assignments in any of the banking and non-banking financial companies (NBFC) for two years starting April 1, 2022 for failing to comply with its direction.

-"This action has been taken on account of the failure on the part of the audit firm to comply with a specific direction issued by the RBI with respect to its statutory audit of a systemically important non-banking financial company," a RBI statement said.
+"This action has been taken on account of the failure on the part of the audit firm to comply with a specific direction issued by RBI with respect to its statutory audit of a systemically important non-banking financial company," a statement uploaded on the RBI website said.

-The audit firm, which is also a regular auditor of important banks, has been debarred under section 45MAA of the Reserve Bank of India Act.
-This is the first time that any auditor has been implicated under section 45MAA.
-Section 45MA of the RBI Act lists the duties of an auditor of an NBFC.
-It says an auditor of an NBFC would be duty-bound to inquire whether the firm being audited has furnished all the details on its deposits, assets, and liabilities, profit-and-loss account, etc. to the RBI that would form the basis of disclosure related instructions, or even special audit on the firm.
+The audit firm, which is also a regular auditor of important banks, including state-owned banks, has been debarred under section 45MAA of the Reserve Bank of India Act.
+This is the first time that any auditor has been implicated under this act, a source said.

+It says an auditor of an NBFC would be duty-bound to inquire whether the firm being audited has furnished all the details on its deposits, assets, and liabilities, profit-and-loss account, etc. to the RBI that would form the basis of disclosure related instructions, or even special audit by the central bank on the firm.

-The RBI’s communication suggests the audit firm failed to do so, leading to the two-year debarment.
+The RBI’s communication suggests that the audit firm failed to do so, leading to the two-year debarment.

 However, the action will not affect Haribhakti’s auditing assignments for the current fiscal 2021-22, the RBI said.